 April 12, 2017 at 2:19 pm #279

-Spuyten Duyvil Hill’s first European settler was George Tippett, who lived in the area between present-day Arlington and Netherland Avenues and West 231st Street.
+Two of the area’s first European settlers were George Tippett and his wife, Mehitable, who settled in today’s Van Cortlandt Park near the mill pond.
 He died in 1675 and left his property to his son, George.
 In 1698, constable “Samuell Hickokes” took a census of “Inhabitants of Fordham and Adjacent Places.”
-According to the census, the only three people that appear to have lived on Spuyten Duyvil Hill were “Joarge Tippit and his wife Joane and one child: Joarge and one Slave adum.”
-Many other settlers and slaves lived in Fordham, the valley of Kingsbridge and adjacent areas according to the census.
+The census lists “Joarge Tippit and his wife Joane and one child: Joarge and one Slave adum,” among the inhabitants.
+Many other settlers and enslaved people lived in Fordham, the valley of Kingsbridge and adjacent areas according to the census.
 Other documents that I have come across in my research make it clear that slavery was actually quite prevalent in colonial Kingsbridge, which, as a result, had a large black population.
-Slaves were held by the first European settlers and the slave population only grew from there.
+Enslaved people were held by the first European settlers and the slave population only grew from there.

 The above-mentioned George Tippett’s great-grandson, Gilbert Tippett, lived in Spuyten Duyvil during the American Revolution.
 Gilbert’s story is very interesting and long so I won’t get into it all but he was a loyalist, who eventually lost his lands after the revolution.
-Not too long ago, I learned that Gilbert held a slave when I stumbled across this document in an online auction:
+Not too long ago, I learned that Gilbert held an enslaved person when I stumbled across this document in an online auction:

 There is no way of knowing what life was like for Violet other than the location of her home.
 According to the will of Gilbert Tippett’s grandfather, Gilbert’s property was on the east half of Spuyten Duyvil neck–sometimes referred to as “Tippett’s Neck.”
 Maps from the revolution indicate a couple of structures in that area.
 The below map, a screenshot taken from the Clements Library digital collection, shows a building on the Spuyten Duyvil Creek west of Marble Hill.
 This is where Violet probably lived with Gilbert Tippett.
 During the revolution, Gilbert operated a ferry at Spuyten Duyvil close to this spot.